apache/pulsar/site2/docs/functions-debug.md

 }
 ```

-To use localrun programmatically, add the following dependency.
+To use localrun mode programmatically, add the following dependency.

 ```xml
 <dependency>